itod/pegkit/README.md

 <a name="default-tokenizer-behavior"></a>
 ####Default Behavior of PKTokenizer

-The default behavior of PKTokenizer is correct for most common situations and will fit many tokenization needs without additional configuration.
+The default behavior of `PKTokenizer` is correct for most common situations and will fit many tokenization needs without additional configuration.

 #####Number

-Sequences of digits («2» «42» «1054») are recognized as Number tokens.
-Floating point numbers containing a dot («3.14») are recognized as single Number tokens as you'd expect (rather than two Number tokens separated by a «.» Symbol token).
-By default, PKTokenizer will recognize a «-» symbol followed immediately by digits («-47») as a number token with a negative value.
-However, «+» characters are always seen as the beginning of a Symbol token by default, even when followed immediately by digits, so "explicitly-positive" Number tokens are not recognized by default (this behavior can be configured, see below).
+Sequences of digits (`«2»` `«42»` `«1054»`) are recognized as `Number` tokens.
+Floating point numbers containing a dot (`«3.14»`) are recognized as single `Number` tokens as you'd expect (rather than two Number tokens separated by a `«.»` `Symbol` token).
+By default, `PKTokenizer` will recognize a `«-»` symbol followed immediately by digits (`«-47»`) as a number token with a negative value.
+However, `«+»` characters are always seen as the beginning of a `Symbol` token by default, even when followed immediately by digits, so "explicitly-positive" `Number` tokens are not recognized by default (this behavior can be configured, see below).

 #####Symbol

-Most symbol characters («.» «!») are recognized as single-character Symbol tokens (even when sequential such as «!»«!»).
-However, notice that PKTokenizer recognizes common multi-character symbols («!=») as a single Symbol token by default.
-In fact, PKTokenizer can be configured to recognize any given string as a multi-character symbol.
-Alternatively, it can be configured to always recognize each symbol character as an individual Symbol token (no multi- character symbols).
-The default multi-character symbols recognized by PKTokenizer are: «<=», «>=», «!=», «==».
+Most symbol characters (`«.»` `«!»`) are recognized as single-character `Symbol` tokens (even when sequential such as `«!»``«!»`).
+However, notice that `PKTokenizer` recognizes common multi-character symbols (`«!=»`) as a single `Symbol` token by default.
+In fact, `PKTokenizer` can be configured to recognize any given string as a multi-character symbol.
+Alternatively, it can be configured to always recognize each symbol character as an individual `Symbol` token (no multi- character symbols).
+The default multi-character symbols recognized by `PKTokenizer` are: `«<=»`, `«>=»`, `«!=»`, `«==»`.

 #####Word

-«Blast-off» is recognized as a single Word token despite containing a symbol character («-») that would normally signal the start of a new Symbol token.
-By default, PKTokenzier allows Word tokens to **contain** (but **not start with**) several symbol and number characters: «-», «_», «'», «0»-«9».
-The consequence of this behavior is that PKTokenizer will recognize the following strings as individual Word tokens by default: «it's», «first_name», «sat-yr-9» «Rodham-Clinton».
-Again, you can configure PKTokenizer to alter this default behavior.
+`«Blast-off»` is recognized as a single `Word` token despite containing a symbol character (`«-»`) that would normally signal the start of a new `Symbol` token.
+By default, `PKTokenzier` allows `Word` tokens to **contain** (but **not start with**) several symbol and number characters: `«-»`, `«_»`, `«'»`, `«0»`-`«9»`.
+The consequence of this behavior is that `PKTokenizer` will recognize the following strings as individual Word tokens by default: `«it's»`, `«first_name»`, `«sat-yr-9»` `«Rodham-Clinton»`.
+Again, you can configure `PKTokenizer` to alter this default behavior.

 #####Quoted String

-PKTokenizer produces Quoted String tokens for substrings enclosed in quote delimiter characters.
-The default delimiters are single- or double-quotes («'» or «"»).
+`PKTokenizer` produces `Quoted String` tokens for substrings enclosed in quote delimiter characters.
+The default delimiters are single- or double-quotes (`«'»` or `«"»`).
 The quote delimiter characters may be changed (see below), but must be a single character.
-Note that the stringValue of Quoted String tokens include the quote delimiter characters («'Woo-hoo!'»).
+Note that the stringValue of `Quoted String` tokens include the quote delimiter characters (`«'Woo-hoo!'»`).

 #####Whitespace

-By default, whitespace characters are silently consumed by PKTokenizer, and Whitespace tokens are never emitted.
-However, you can configure which characters are considered Whitespace characters or even ask PKTokenizer to return Whitespace tokens containing the literal whitespace stringValues by setting: t.whitespaceState.reportsWhitespaceTokens = YES.
+By default, whitespace characters are silently consumed by `PKTokenizer`, and `Whitespace` tokens are never emitted.
+However, you can configure which characters are considered whitespace characters or even ask `PKTokenizer` to return `Whitespace` tokens containing the literal whitespace `stringValue`s by setting: `t.whitespaceState.reportsWhitespaceTokens = YES`.

 #####Comment

-By default, PKTokenizer recognizes C-style («//») and C++-style («/*» «*/») comments and silently removes the associated comments from the output rather than producing Comment tokens.
-See below for steps to either change comment delimiting markers, report Comment tokens, or to turn off comments recognition altogether.
+By default, `PKTokenizer` recognizes C-style (`«//»`) and C++-style (`«/*»` `«*/»`) comments and silently removes the associated comments from the output rather than producing `Comment` tokens.
+See below for steps to either change comment delimiting markers, report `Comment` tokens, or to turn off comments recognition altogether.

 #####Delimited String

-The Delimited String token type is a powerful feature of PEGKit which can be used much like a regular expression.
-Use the Delimited String token type to ask PKTokenizer to recognize tokens with arbitrary start and end symbol strings much like a Quoted String but with more power:
+The `Delimited String` token type is a powerful feature of PEGKit which can be used much like a regular expression.
+Use the `Delimited String` token type to ask `PKTokenizer` to recognize tokens with arbitrary start and end symbol strings much like a Quoted String but with more power:

-  * The start and end symbols may be multi-char (e.g. «<#» «#>»)
+  * The start and end symbols may be multi-char (e.g. `«<#»` `«#>»`)
-  * The start and end symbols need not match (e.g. «&lt;?=» «?>»)
+  * The start and end symbols need not match (e.g. `«<?=»` `«?>»`)
   * The characters allowed within the delimited string may be specified using an NSCharacterSet

 <a name="custom-tokenizer-behavior"></a>
 ####Customizing PKTokenizer behavior

-There are two basic types of decisions PKTokenizer must make when tokenizing strings:
+There are two basic types of decisions `PKTokenizer` must make when tokenizing strings:

  1. Which token type should be created for a given start character?
  2. Which characters are allowed within the current token being created?

-PKTokenizer's behavior with respect to these two types of decisions is totally configurable.
+`PKTokenizer`'s behavior with respect to these two types of decisions is totally configurable.
 Let's tackle them, starting with the second question first.

 #####Changing which characters are allowed within a token of a particular type

-Once PKTokenizer has decided which token type to create for a given start character (see below), it temporarily passes control to one of its "state" helper objects to finish consumption of characters for the current token.
-Therefore, the logic for deciding which characters are allowed within a token of a given type is controlled by the "state" objects which are instances of subclasses of the abstract PKTokenizerState class: PKWordState, PKNumberState, PKQuoteState, PKSymbolState, PKWhitespaceState, PKCommentState, and PKDelimitState.
-The state objects are accessible via properties of the PKTokenizer object.
+Once `PKTokenizer` has decided which token type to create for a given start character (see below), it temporarily passes control to one of its "state" helper objects to finish consumption of characters for the current token.
+Therefore, the logic for deciding which characters are allowed within a token of a given type is controlled by the "state" objects which are instances of subclasses of the abstract PKTokenizerState class: `PKWordState`, `PKNumberState`, `PKQuoteState`, `PKSymbolState`, `PKWhitespaceState`, `PKCommentState`, and `PKDelimitState`.
+The state objects are accessible via properties of the `PKTokenizer` object.

 <table border="1" cellpadding="5" cellspacing="0" width="100%">
 	<tr>